 Much as we all want to be Martha Stewart come the holidays, time is one gift Santa has yet to leave in our stockings.
 The good news is you can still enjoy making homemade treats with minimal mess and effort.
-All you need is four ingredients to transform pantry baking staples into an addictive holiday sweet treat that's aptly-named Christmas Crack.
+All you need is four ingredients to transform pantry baking staples into an addictive holiday sweet treat that's aptly-named Christmas Cracker Candy.
 Come your next trip to the supermarket, make sure to add saltine crackers, butter, brown sugar, and chocolate chips to your shopping list.

-- 16 tablespoons butter (preferably unsalted)
+16 tablespoons (1 cup) unsalted butter

 2 cups light brown sugar

-- 1/4 teaspoon sea salt (omit if using salted butter)
+1/4 teaspoon sea salt

-- 2 cups/10 ounces mini chocolate chips
+10 ounces (2 cups) mini chocolate chips